eabeam/ec200.f20/content/assignment/01-lab.md

 ## Lab Exercise 1 {#lab-1 .unnumbered}

+_First, work through the above steps.
+Then, work through the 7 questoins below._

+### What do I submit?

+1. Your written up answers to exercise questions (1) - (7).
+This can be typed or written out then scanned (or photographed), in any reasonable format
+2. A log file that contains the results from the steps prior to the exercise _and_ the exercise itself.

+### Questions

 1. How many states have graduated drivers license laws (GDLs)?
 How many states have speed limits of 70 mph or higher (including no speed limit)?